| WMU News

 Farmwald also was a member of the Marching Band for four years and served for two of those years as one of the band's leaders.
 In addition, she played on a community ultimate frisbee team for four years and was captain this past year.
 She has been a volunteer at Portage Free Methodist Church the past six years, and her service has included being part of the Youth Leadership Team for the past two years.
 Her study abroad experience includes a mission trip in 2015 to Toronto to fix homes and build up the community.
 In addition, she has worked as a respite care provider for a young girl with Down syndrome and autism and at St. Francis Camp on the Lake, a facility focused on providing a camp experience to people who otherwise would not be able to have such an experience.

-Serena Karlov, of Naperville, Illinois, graduated from Naperville Central High School and plans to major in biology at WMU and complete the University's pre-medicine curriculum.
+Serena Karlov, of Naperville, Illinois, graduated from Naperville Central High School and plans to major in biomedical sciences at WMU and complete the University's pre-medicine curriculum.
 She was awarded a Presidential Medallion Scholarship.
 A member of the National Honor Society and Spanish Honor Society, Karlov received the 4.0 GPA Award at her school every semester of high school, as well as a varsity award for cross country and an Academic All-Conference Award for maintaining a high GPA while being an athlete.
 She was a three-year member of the Medical Club and during her senior year had the opportunity through one of her classes to visit different departments of nearby hospitals, gaining medical insight from the staff and learning about courses that pertain to the human body.

 Karlov was invited by her school district to attend an all-day local leadership conference in 2015, and she worked throughout high school to increase her leadership skills.
 In addition, she was a four-year member of the cross country team and the freshman/sophomore and junior varsity softball teams, usually in the role of starting catcher.
 She also participated in basketball, soccer and track and was a member of the Rotary Club and the LINK freshman mentoring program.
 Outside of school, she volunteered at many events for her church, including the Naperville Marathon, Naperville Triathlon and Feed My Starving Children, a nonprofit organization that packages and distributes food to developing countries around the globe.